Victorio Ramis

-Victorio Gabriel Ramis (born 7 July 1994) is an Argentine professional footballer who plays as a forward for Alvarado in the Primera Nacional.
+Victorio Gabriel Ramis (born 7 July 1994) is an Argentine professional footballer who plays as a forward for Independiente Rivadavia in the Argentine Primera División.

 Career

 Ramis' senior career began in 2014 with Talleres, who he joined in 2002.
 After being an unused sub for a Copa Argentina game with Chaco For Ever on 12 March, he made his professional debut in a goalless draw with Huracán on 26 May.
 One more appearance came in 2013–14, which was a season that ended in relegation to Torneo Federal A for Talleres.
 In Torneo Federal A, Ramis scored his first goal during a win over Defensores de Belgrano in November 2014.
 Six goals in twenty-one games occurred in two seasons in tier three.
 In their first season back in Primera B Nacional, Talleres won promotion to the Argentine Primera División.

 After one season and twenty appearances with five goals in the Primera División, Ramis joined fellow top-flight team Godoy Cruz on 2 August 2017.
 His first appearance for Godoy Cruz arrived on 27 August versus Atlético Tucumán.